tmhsplb/opiddailydoc/docs/Infrastructure.md

 in order for ELMAH to log both on the local IIS and on the remote server at AppHarbor.

 ## log4net
 Application logging is handled by Version 2.0.8 of log4net by the Apache Software Foundation.
+Logging is used primarily for reporting of detected errors during application execution.
+But logging is also very useful when trying to understand the execution of the code.
+Normally Visual Studio breakpoints can be set in the code to interrupt execution and inspect the value of variables and parameters.
+But as the code grows larger it becomes increasingly difficult to run it in Visual Studio debug mode.
+It is, however, always easy to insert logging statements to report on the values of variables and parameters without interrupting execution.

-This package was installed using the Visual Studio NuGet package manager.
+The log4net package was installed using the Visual Studio NuGet package manager.
 The application log for project OPIDDaily is maintained as a database table as described in [this article](https://logging.apache.org/log4net/release/config-examples.html) describing the AdoNetAppender for log4net.
 The article includes a script for creating table Log (renamed AppLog in application OPIDDaily).
 The script must be executed as a query in SSMS to create table AppLog in the database.

 Table AppLog is created by the following script: